Is Jury Service Mandatory?

 How Long Will Jury Selection Take?

 Typically, jury selection depends on the type of trial that you are being selected for.
 You can plan on being at the courthouse for the morning and possibly the afternoon.
 Short recesses are taken throughout the selection day and the Court does break for lunch.
 The Court does not provide lunch.
 You can bring your lunch or eat at a nearby restaurant.
-There is a cafeteria located in the Rochester courthouse only.

 Am I Allowed To Bring My Laptop Computer, Cell Phone Or Other Electronic Device?